David J. Hickton: Awards and recognition

 Hickton and his wife Dawne have been involved in the Loren H. Roth, MD, Summer Research Program in the School of Medicine.
 Pitt declared Hickton as a Legacy Laureate in 2013.
 He also received a 225th anniversary medallion, an honor bestowed on alumni who have brought particular honor to the University through their work and service.

 In 2016, Pitt's School of Law named Hickton one of its Distinguished Alumni.
 That same year, Hickton was named the Attorney of the Year by The Legal Intelligencer.
 On January 27, 2017, at the 19th Annual LEAD (Law Enforcement Agency Directors) Awards, Hickton was presented with a special recognition award for his work in the areas of national security and cyber crime.

 Hickton is a Fellow in the American College of Trial Lawyers and a Fellow of the Academy of Trial Lawyers of Allegheny County.
 He has been admitted before the U.S. Supreme Court, the Pennsylvania Supreme Court, the U.S. District Court for the Western District of Pennsylvania, and several of the U.S. circuit courts.
 In 2013, Hickton and his wife donated $1 million to establish an endowment for the University of Pittsburgh's Elder Law Clinic, a clinic which is designed to teach law students practical skills while providing free legal services to low income older adults and their family members.

 Under President Bill Clinton, Hickton served on the President's Advisory Committee on the Arts for the John F. Kennedy Center for the Performing Arts.
 He is an executive board member of the Pittsburgh Public Theater and also served as its president.
 He was a longtime member of the Pittsburgh Cultural Trust, a non-profit agency that works to promote arts and culture in Downtown Pittsburgh.
-He and his wife have six children and four grandchildren.
+Hickton also serves as the managing trustee of the National Opioid Abatement Trust II and on the boards of directors of the Carnegie Hero Fund Commission, AmeriServ Financial, Inc., and World Affairs Council Pittsburgh.
+He is a Non-Resident Senior Advisor at the Center for Strategic & International Studies and a Distinguished Fellow of the Azure Forum for Contemporary Security Strategy.
+He and his wife have six children and six grandchildren.